 – Directors, Writers, or Producers of a project are eligible to be the primary applicant for Crazy8s.

 – ALL Director(s), Writer(s), and Producer(s), and either the 1st or 2nd Lead Actor of a project, must be Canadian Citizens or Permanent Residents of Canada, and must also be residents of British Columbia.
-Proof of residency will be required at the Top 40 Quarterfinalist stage.
+Proof of citizenship or permanent residency will be required at the Top 40 Quarterfinalist stage.

 – Applicants must be at least 19 years of age.
 Full-time time high school students are not eligible to apply.
 Post-secondary students are eligible to apply but should be aware that the time commitment for winning projects is heavy and may not be compatible with full-time studies.

-– Applicants are ineligible to apply to the Crazy8s Program if they have worked for the Crazy8s Film Society in the year preceding the present application.
+– Applicants are ineligible to apply to the Crazy8s Program if they have worked for the Crazy8s Film Society in the program/season immediately preceding the present application.

 – The project Director may also be the Writer, or the Writer may also be the Producer.
 However, the roles of Producer and Director must be filled by different people.

-– Directors may take a Producer credit but cannot be the Lead Producer on the project.
+– Directors may receive a Producer credit but cannot be the Lead Producer on the project.

 – Past Crazy8s Directors for a winning project may not re-apply as Directors, but can work on Crazy8s films in other roles, including Lead Producer, for subsequent years.

-– Crazy8s accepts all genres of live action, scripted short film pitches including drama, comedy, science fiction, horror, fantasy, musical, etc. We do not accept animation or documentary pitches.
+– Crazy8s accepts all genres of live action, scripted short film pitches including drama, comedy, science fiction, horror, fantasy, musical, mockumentary, etc. We do not accept animation, AI, or documentary pitches.

 – Film concepts must be based on an original idea.
 Chain of Title documentation will be required proving that applicants have the rights to tell the story.
 If the short film concept is based on a real person, real event, a short story, a poem, a play, or any other original work, it is essential to have written permission from the person who created the original concept.
-This includes other people’s work that inspired the current developing short original film.
+This includes other people’s work that inspired the current developing short original film, and the use of any AI-generated content elements inspired by other people or their work.
+AI-generated content or elements must comply with applicable laws and regulations, including those related to copyright, image rights, and intellectual property.

 – Applicants are free to adapt any work that is currently in the public domain, which includes work created by people who have been dead more than 50 years.

-– The full run time of all completed Crayz8s short film projects must be at least 5 minutes in length, but shall not exceed 12 minutes in length, including on-screen credits.
+– The full run time of all completed Crayz8s short film projects must be at least 5 minutes in length, but shall not exceed 18 minutes in length, including on-screen credits.
 This translates into approximately 5-10 pages of script.
-The maximum script length is not negotiable.
+The maximum script length of 10 script pages (excluding title page) is not negotiable.

 CANADIAN CERTIFICATION (CAVCO)